LucasLimaPinho/coffeeandelk/README.md

 3. The class created as "ElasticsearchConfiguration" needs to have a @Configuration annotation from Spring Boot Framework; The class needs to extend "AbstractElasticSearchConfiguration";
 4. The most basic configuration is Elasticsearch Host and Port;
 5. By default, Elasticsearch will map java date as Elasticsearch long millisecond;
+6. Using @Field, @Repository annotations for Elasticseach SDK in Java;
+7. ElasticsearchRepository should be extended by a class;